Trust Women is more than just a Conference. It is an influential international gathering with one main goal: action.

 Unlike many other events focused on women’s rights, Trust Women forges strategic commitments to empower women to know and defend their rights.

-Drawing on the global reach and reputation of the Thomson Reuters Foundation and the International New York Times, Trust Women drives innovation and strategic partnerships by connecting those working to promote women’s rights with the legal expertise and the financial, technological and educational resources they need to achieve results.
+Drawing on the global reach and reputation of the Thomson Reuters Foundation, Trust Women drives innovation and strategic partnerships by connecting those working to promote women’s rights with the legal expertise and the financial, technological and educational resources they need to achieve results.

 Why come to the conference?

 INSPIRATION – Learn how pioneers and innovators in the fight against gender violence are shaking things up with real-world solutions.The conference will showcase unsung heroes, stories and solutions from the ground.
 High-profile speakers and participants will come from all over the world to address issues that affect millions.